 In order to keep your budget SUPER LOW, you’ll need to get a little creative with your food choices.
 If you’re flying cheap with a limited number of bags, you won’t have a lot of room for food, so use your space wisely.
 There are several grocery delivery services available to bring food to your resort.
 You will most likely have a microwave and mini-fridge in your room and the resort food courts do sell bread, peanut butter, and jelly, etc.

 You may be interested in my post: Grocery Deliver to Your Disney Resort

-While the dining plan may not be an option for you on this low budget trip, the resort refillable mugs may be a great investment!
+While the dining plan may not be an option for you on this low-budget trip, the resort refillable mugs may be a great investment!
 Buy ONE refillable mug for your family and share it during your stay.
-You’ll get unlimited refills on coffee, tea, hot cocoa and soda.
-These mugs ARE NOT usable in the park, only your resort.
+You’ll get unlimited refills on coffee, tea, hot cocoa, and soda.
+These mugs ARE NOT usable in the park, only in your resort.

 In the Park